Superglue Dental Repairs and Their Dangers

 Some people recommend denture adhesives for gluing a broken tooth or restoration back in place.
 This has the advantage of being a mostly safe option for gluing the restoration.

 The disadvantage of denture adhesives is that they are not particularly strong.
-Heck, they are barely good enough for their stated job of holding dentures in place, and that’s with a lot of surface area and suction on their side.
+They’re barely good enough for their stated job of holding dentures in place.
+That’s with a lot of surface area and suction on their side.

-Temporary dental cement is a more stable way to refit lost crowns and veneers, though it may not work for all these restorations.
+Another option is temporary dental cement.
+This is a more stable way to refit lost crowns and veneers, though it may not work for all these restorations.
 You have to be able to properly fit the broken piece back in place, and it requires a significant amount of surface area for this to work.

 Temporary dental cement is the preferred fix.
 It’s relatively stable, nontoxic, and reasonably easy to apply.
 But you should try to contact your dentist in Columbia, SC first and only proceed with this solution if your dentist gives the go-ahead.
 Long-term reliance on this repair can lead to infection or decay of the tooth under the restoration and potential damage to your restoration.

-Long-term reliance on any of these solutions for dental treatment is not recommended.
-A British woman who used superglue for teeth that fell out, ended up needing serious care including dental implants to repair the damage she suffered.
+We don’t recommend long-term reliance on any of these solutions.
+A British woman who used superglue for teeth that fell out ended up needing serious care including dental implants to repair the damage she suffered.

 Why You Should Visit Your Columbia, SC Dentist For Broken Teeth & Restorations

 There are a lot of reasons why your first action after breaking a tooth or restoration is to call your dentist.
 For one, the solutions listed above won’t provide you with a permanent solution.
 They might not even work as a temporary solution because they’re so poorly designed.
 Don’t expect a temporary chipped tooth repair at home to work.